saadaal-dev/saadaal-flood-forecaster/src/flood_forecaster/ml_model/DESIGN.md

 - **inference.py**: Contains internal functions used by `api.py` for making predictions.
 - **modelling.py**: Contains internal functions used by `api.py` for model training and evaluation.
 - **registry.py**: Indexes various ML modeling functions.
 It includes modules such as `Prophet001`, `RandomForestRegressor001`, and `XGBoost001`, each implementing their own model management functions.

+## Known Issues

+- upstream stations need to be processed before downstream stations (this is a bug in the current implementation, but it is not critical for the initial release as doing this step manually solves the issue).
+- inference in future with lacking data is not handled gracefully (getting empty DataFrame with error like `pandera.errors.SchemaError: expected series 'month_sin' to have type float64, got int32`).
+- only one preprocessor is currently implemented and hardcoded (following the `preprocessor_type` in the config file).
+- error handling is not graceful.
+- date reference as target date instead of prediction date is convoluted and not intuitive.
+  This is mostly due to how the training data is built: the target is the time reference at which we are asking for a prediction.
+  If `forecast_days` is set to 1, the target date is the same as the prediction date (we predict the same day).
+  This is not intuitive, considering how the weather forcast date is set (0 = today, 1 = tomorrow, etc.).
+- logging is not implemented in the ML pipeline, only print statements are used.